-- The body of the text should use large type that is viewable from 5 feet.
+- The body of the text should use a large type that is viewable from 5 feet.
 Paragraphs should be aligned to the left and unjustified (ragged right margins).
-Judicious use of numbered or bulleted lists makes the poster easy to read and insures that major sections are succinct.
+Judicious use of numbered or bulleted lists makes the poster easy to read and ensures that major sections are succinct.

 On the day of the presentation